hossam-create/Mnbara-Platform/docs/regulatory/governance/SECOND_LINE_OVERSIGHT.md

 ## 1. Governance Structure: The Three Lines of Defense

-To ensure robust governance of the AI Trust & Risk Operating System, Mnbara adopts the standard "Three Lines of Defense" model:
+To ensure robust governance of the AI Trust & Risk Operating System, mnbarh adopts the standard "Three Lines of Defense" model:

 1.  **First Line (Operations & Tech):** The Trust & Safety agents and Engineering teams who build/operate the system daily.
 They "own" the risk.
 2.  **Second Line (Risk & Compliance):** The independent function defined in this document.
 They "oversee" and challenge the risk.